What Are Synthetic Lubricants

 • Resist oxidation (one of the primary reasons for oil destruction)

-In addition to a superior base stock technology, AMSOIL includes a chemically advanced additive package specific to equipment applications.
+In addition to superior base stock technology, AMSOIL synthetic lubricants include a chemically advanced additive package specific to equipment applications.
 The finished product exceeds industry standards and ranks highest in overall performance and protection.
 Making these oils since 1972, AMSOIL is recognized as the leader in the industry by continually setting higher engineering benchmarks.
-The company’s position is never to formulate its lubricants down to a cheaper price, but rather to engineer products to be the best in the industry.
+The company’s position is never to formulate its lubricants down to a cheaper price but rather to engineer products to be the best in the industry.

-AMSOIL formulates a wide variety of synthetic oils and lubricants for use in very specific applications.
+AMSOIL synthetic lubricants offer a wide variety of engine oils and lubricants for use in very specific applications.
 From a technical standpoint, that’s the only way a lubricant can provide the highest level of reliability and performance.
-Customers who want the best performance, protection, reliability and extended drain intervals choose AMSOIL for this key reason.
+Customers who want the best performance, protection, reliability, and extended drain intervals choose AMSOIL for this key reason.

 “Our company makes the best lubricants in the World, and challenges anyone or any company to prove us wrong!
 That won’t happen because our competitors know it’s true.”